Car Rental Charles de Gaulle Airport

-How do I hire a car at Paris Charles De Gaulle Airport (CDG)?
+Things to be Consider Hiring a Car at Paris Charles De Gaulle Airport (CDG)?

 CDG hosts six providers of car hire throughout its premises.
 The largest companies such as Avis and Hertz have desks in several terminal buildings.
 Although you can hire a car upon arrival, you can save a lot of time and money by booking in advance online.